Toppserien: Medalists by year

 Below is a list of the gold, silver and bronze medalists in the Toppserien since its beginning in 1984.
 The Norwegian Women's Cup has been played since 1978.
 From 1984 to 1995 the name of the league was 1. divisjon ("First Division"), and between 1996 and 1999 the name was Eliteserien ("The Elite League", a generic name) before getting its current name, Toppserien in 2000.

 From 1984 to 1985, the league was divided into three sections, and after the inclusion of teams from Northern Norway there was four sections in 1986, with the championship decided through a play-off.
 Since then it has been a round-robin decided through a league table.

-Winners by club
+Medalists by club

 The following clubs have won the top division in Norwegian football since 1984.

 1 = In 2008 Stabæk was handed the license to play in the top league, and also took over the best players from Asker, because of financial problems in the latter.
 But the rest of Asker remains, and they still have their top female team - in league three.
 Therefore, Stabæk is not to be considered the successor of Asker.

 2 = Athene Moss was Sprint/Jeløy successor, so one bronze as Athene Moss in 1998 is included.

 3 = LSK Kvinner is the successor of Setskog/Høland and Team Strømmen.

 4 = Rosenborg is the successor of Trondheims-Ørn.

 5 = Brann is the successor of Sandviken.